Post-concussion Symptoms Have Changed My Life Forever.

 A fall down the stairs.
 Because I was in a hurry to get to work.
 And yes, there it was concussion by “whiplash!”

 I’m an occupational therapist with 25 years of experience.
 Even I didn’t know that you could have a concussion as a result of whiplash.
-Whiplash without your head even hitting a surface.
-My concussion diagnosis was a surprise to me.
+Whiplash can occur without your head even hitting a surface.
+Ultimately, my concussion diagnosis was a surprise to me.
 As it is a surprise to many adults and children too who experience a concussion…or more than one.

-I have been learning to live all over again with post-concussion symptoms.
-With the extreme consequences of this stupid accident for a year now.
+I have been learning to live all over again with post-concussion symptoms in addition to the extreme consequences of this stupid accident for a year now.

-Head injury symptoms days later that last weeks, months and years.
-A year of intense learning.
-My brain wants to rest.
+Head injury symptoms can last for days, weeks, months or even years.
+My injury has led to a year of intense learning and I admit that my brain wants to rest.
 I do not want to relearn how to live every day.
-But, I admit it has been a year of extraordinary discoveries too!
+However, this experience has been a year of extraordinary discoveries too!

 A failure to fulfill my roles from one day to the next

-My foot slipped on the first of 12 steps in the house and all those “hats” I used to wear suddenly fell off.
+The accident occurred when my foot slipped on the first of 12 steps in the house.
+Suddenly, all those “hats” I used to wear and responsibilities/expectations I had to uphold fell off.
 I could no longer listen to my daughter tell me about her day.
-The noise that I created myself by combing my own hair attacked me.
-I would endure unbearable headaches 24/7 for weeks.
+Even the subtle noises of combing through my own hair attacked and irritated me.
+I was enduring unbearable headaches 24/7 for weeks.
 The natural light in the house was intolerable.
 Most days it seemed like everything was an irritant.

 Concussion treatment at home

-Rest seems like a simple concept.
-Except when you have a constant headache.
-Everything is intense.
-Strategies that used to work to relax, like reading a book, or listening to music are no longer tolerated.
+Rest seems like a simple concept, except when you have a constant headache.
+Everything felt intense.
+Strategies that used to work to help me relax, including reading a book or listening to music were no longer tolerated.
 Even something like an aromatic face mask is now an attack because of the scent.

-And I had to leave my home for treatment.
-Appointments with doctors, various specialists, the vestibulo-ocular physio, my psychologist, and so on.
-A calendar that must be organized.
-It took all my energy to plan and organize my meetings and my transportation.
-I absolutely could not drive with the headaches.
-I would get instant pain in my eyes the moment I wanted to look around.
+In addition to this, I had to leave my home for treatment.
+Now, I had appointments with doctors, various specialists, the vestibulo-ocular physio, my psychologist, and so on.
+I had to create an organized calendar that took all my energy to plan my meetings and transportation.
+I absolutely could not drive with the headaches .
+Furthermore, I was experiencing as I would face instant pain in my eyes the moment I wanted to look around.

-One of the most difficult things to manage on a daily basis, even one year after the concussion, is the auditory and visual stimulation.
+One of the most difficult things to manage on a daily basis, even one year after the concussion is the auditory and visual stimulation.
 Sensory sensitivity is part of my daily life.
-Now, I can tolerate noise and light a little better when I am at home.
-But outside, no way!
-Grocery shopping was a nightmare for several months and it is still difficult at times.
+I can now tolerate noise and light a little better when I am at home but still experience difficulty doing this within an outdoor setting.
+Grocery shopping was a nightmare for several months and I still experience issues with it to this day.

-I drive, but I had to adapt my driving, avoiding the heavy traffic hours.
-I drive during the day only and I have not tried long distances yet.
+I drive, but I had to adapt my driving to try to avoid the heavy traffic hours.
+Currently, I only drive during the day only and I have been hesitant to attempt to drive longer distances.
 My social outings are limited to going for a hot chocolate in the evening when there are almost no customers in the little cafe nearby.
-I managed to attend some performances but with my earplugs to eliminate the noise and decrease the fluctuations in the intensity of sounds and intonations.
+I have managed to attend some performances but I am forced to wear earplugs to eliminate the noise and decrease the fluctuations in the intensity of sounds and intonations.

-And of course, I have not resumed my volunteer activities, I am still on sick leave and I am no longer the friend who offers help to everyone.
+Also, I have not yet resumed my volunteer activities.
+I am still on sick leave and I no longer consider myself the friend who offers help to everyone.
 The new me is the friend who asks for help now.

-Do I need to emphasize that big box stores and shopping malls are a no-no?
-Just thinking about them makes my head hurt!
+Do I need to emphasize that big box stores and shopping malls are just a no-no?
+Merely thinking about being in that type of setting makes my head hurt!

 An amazing discovery

 These strategies are all wonderful for my post-concussion symptoms.
 To not have to hear the noise of the carts being pushed around is a soothing balm for me!
-Because there is no background music, I realized that I can spend more time looking at the products.
-I can then choose what I want.
+Because there is no background music, I realized that I can spend more time looking at the products and I can take the time to choose what I want.
 I find myself discovering specials and new items!

 Finally, I am able to drive home without being exhausted!